M5ez/M5ez/README.md

 You can include jpg files in the flash by creating a special .h file that holds byte arrays encoding the bytes in the JPG file.
 If you `#include` this file in your program and then add at least one menu items with `addItem(picture1, "Item 1")` where `picture1` is the name of the JPG array in the .h file, the menu's `.run()` and `.runOnce()` functions will change behaviour: they will show an image menu instead of a text menu.

+You can also include the images to be shown as files, either on an SD card or on the special SPIFFS partition in the flash memory of the M5Stack.

 The code in the demo application to show the picture menu looks as follows:

 ```